habitat-sh/habitat/www/source/docs/run-packages-service-groups.html.md

 Services only join together to form a ring when a peer IP address is specified by other similar services at runtime.
-In a new window or external runtime format, run the same command you ran above, but this time, reference the peer IP address of the previous service specified in the supervisor output above.
+In a new window or external runtime format, run the same command you ran above, but this time, reference the peer IP address of the previous service specified in the Supervisor output above.

     hab start myorigin/myapp --group prod --peer 172.17.0.2